-- References take effect within a project and all its subpages, but not across projects.
+- References take effect within a project and all its subpages, but cannot be applied across different projects.

 - References can be converted into the original element and then be changed individually (parent and child elements).
-This will disable automatic updating behaviour though.
+This will disable automatic updating behavior though.
 It's basically the same as duplicating an element.

-To illustrate how it works let's reference a header preset.
+To illustrate how it works let's reference a banner preset.
 This is useful if you want to keep the same header across all subpages.

 You can create references by either:

 - right-click inside any element you wish to reference and choose Create reference to duplicate this element as a new reference right below..
 Make sure you selected the correct element by checking the breadcrumbs at the bottom of the editor.
 The desired element is usually the leftmost element in the breadcrumbs or the parent container of a preset (indicated by a puzzle icon in front of it)